 31. Use a Contract

 Not using a contract is like holding a loaded gun with the safety off.
 Don’t take that chance.
-As much as we love to believe that everyone is honest, that is not always the case.
+As much as we love to believe everyone is honest, that is not always the case.

-All of this being said, don’t try to draft a contract yourself- it is likely to be riddled with loopholes or illegal terms, and even worse, likely to be entirely void.
+All of this being said, don’t try to draft a contract yourself.
+It is likely to be riddled with loopholes or illegal terms and, even worse, likely to be entirely void.
 Hire a contract lawyer who is versed in photography law.

 32. Make Sure the Bride and Groom are the Contract Signers

 Things can get tricky if someone else signs the contract on behalf of the bride and groom, such as the mother-in-law.
 Make sure only the bride and groom sign.
-They are your clients, your decision makers, and it’s their special day.
+They are your clients, your decision-makers, and it’s their special day.

 Relatives may want the best for them, but things can get messy if someone else signs the contract and becomes the decision maker above the bride and groom.
 Whoever signs the paper is the one who gets the final say.